 ABC Life Literacy Canada is committed to:

-We created this resource to help literacy practitioners engage adult learners in civic literacy in advance of the October 2015 federal election.
-The information, links and suggested activities help students learn about voting basics such as where, when and ways to register to vote.
-They also guide practitioners through talking to their students about why voting is important and what to expect at a polling station.
+We created this resource to help literacy practitioners engage adult learners in civic literacy in advance of the October 2019 federal election.
+The information, links and suggested activities help students learn about voting basics such as how to register to vote, different ways to vote and the accessibility resources available.
+They also guide practitioners through talking to their students about why voting is important and what to expect at a polling place.